python-cmd2/cmd2/docs/doc_conventions.rst

 Wrapping
 --------

-Hard wrap all text with line lengths no greater than 79 characters.
+Hard wrap all text so that line lengths are no greater than 79 characters.
 It makes everything easier when editing documentation, and has no impact on reading documentation because we render to html.

 Referencing cmd2